Mayoralty of John Lindsay: Development

-During Lindsay's tenure forty-five dilapidated hospital buildings on Welfare Island were condemned in 1966.
+During Lindsay's tenure, 45 dilapidated hospital buildings on Welfare Island were condemned in 1966.
 Lindsay announced in 1968, that a corporation, created by the New York state budget, would construct four hospitals, eight health centers, and two housing projects over the course of five years for the cost of $276.4 million although the city would have to pay back the company.
 New York City's eighteen hospitals were transferred in 1970, to the New York City Health and Hospitals Corporation under the control of Joseph T. English.

-Lindsay proposed the Program for Action, a $1.27 billion plan for the MTA in 1968, which would create eight subway routes, including the Second Avenue Subway, and the extension of the Long Island Rail Road to the East Side and John F. Kennedy International Airport over the course of ten years.
+In 1968, Lindsay proposed the Program for Action, a $1.27 billion plan for the MTA that would create eight subway routes, including the Second Avenue Subway, and the extension of the Long Island Rail Road to the East Side and John F. Kennedy International Airport over the course of ten years.
 Lindsay approved a $11.6 million design contract for the Second Avenue Subway in 1970, with construction expected to be completed by 1976.

-Lindsay signed into law a new 1,459 page building code for New York City in 1968, which was the first major revision to the city's construction laws, which were first adopted in 1897, since 1937.
+Also in 1968, Lindsay signed into law a new 1,459-page building code, the first major revision to New York City's code since 1937.

 The construction of the $60 million One Astor Plaza project occurred after Lindsay changed the city's zoning laws to allow for the construction of theaters in Manhattan office buildings.
 During Lindsay's tenure the Westbeth Artists Community, a $13 million project which was the largest housing project for artists, was completed and opened.